-Additionally, Employee also alleges that a new person was hired in her position after the RIF.
-Regarding the alleged continued hiring by Agency, this Office has previously held that it lacks jurisdiction to entertain any post-RIF activity, which may have occurred at an agency.
+Employee alleges that the RIF was procedurally and substantively flawed.
+He also alleges that the work in his former position is still being performed by other individuals in violation of the CBA.
+Regarding allegations that Employee's work is still being performed, this Office has previously held that it lacks jurisdiction to entertain any post-RIF activity, which may have occurred at an agency.
 Further, in Anjuwan v.
 D.C.
 Department of Public Works, the D.C.
 Court of Appeals ruled that OEA's authority over RIF matters is narrowly prescribed.
 The Court ruled that OEA lacked authority to determine whether an Agency's RIF was bona fide and explained that OEA's authority is to determine whether the RIF complied with applicable District personnel statutes and regulations dealing with RIFs.
 The Court further noted that OEA does not have the "authority to second guess ... management decisions about which position should be abolished in implementing the RIF."
-OEA has interpreted the ruling in Anjuwan to include that this Office has no jurisdiction over the issue of whether an Agency's RIF was bona fide, nor can OEA entertain an employees' claim regarding how an agency chooses which positions are
+OEA has interpreted the ruling in Anjuwan to include that this Office has no jurisdiction over the issue of whether an Agency's RIF was bona fide, nor can OEA entertain an employees' claim regarding how an agency chooses which position are subject